Vladislavo/sm2dsboc/README.md

         ~────┘     ╚═══~
 ```

-SHS85 and HIH8121 are connected to the Wisper Node through the I2C interface.
+SHS85 and HIH8121 are connected to the Whisper Node through the I2C interface.

 ```
    SHS85 & HIH8121  MKR1000